 A quail hunting reservation may be made for two consecutive days: 2 days on one lease or one day on 2 separate leases.

 You may not quail hunt more than 2 days per calendar month on any single lease with a limit of 8 birds per day.

-The Quail Committee suggests that Quail Hunting stop at 4 pm to allow the quail to covey-up for the night.
+The Game Committee suggests that Quail Hunting stop at 4 pm to allow the quail to covey-up for the night.

 Reservations for non-game (predator and hog) hunting will NOT BE ACCEPTED during turkey and deer seasons.
 During Quail season, with the exception of DOK, a hunter may make a reservation to predator/hog hunt no earlier than 24 hours prior to the planned hunt when no existing quail reservations have been made for that lease.
 Members wishing to predator/hog hunt DOK and Posey leases may do so following normal reservation procedures.
 Hunters may harvest non-game, if encountered during any open regular hunting season by whatever weapons legal during that season.